 3-2.
 General screening.
 Once selected and prior to placement in a home, the Housing Department shall conduct a screening process of each applicant and adult household member to determine suitability for admission.
 The screening process shall include a review of pertinent factors including the following:

 Credit History.
-A credit history shall be conducted by the Housing Department regarding the applicant=s and adult household member=s past performance in meeting financial obligations that shall include, but not limited to, rent and utilities.
-The Housing Department shall request a report from a consumer credit reporting agency.
+A credit history may be conducted by the Housing Department regarding the applicant’s and adult household member’s past performance in meeting financial obligations that shall include, but not limited to, rent and utilities.
+The Housing Department may request a report from a consumer credit reporting agency.
 If an applicant or adult household member has a poor credit report, he must demonstrate consistent ability to pay rent and utility bills within the past year.
-The Housing Department shall exclude an application if the applicant or adult household member cannot demonstrate a consistent ability to pay rent and utility bills within the past year.
+The Housing Department may exclude an application if the applicant or adult household member cannot demonstrate a consistent ability to pay rent and utility bills within the past year.
 The Housing Department shall request information from former landlords detailing payment history (from up to 5 years ago);

 Previous Eviction from HUD funded home.
 The applicant shall be denied services if the applicant was previously evicted for non-payment or non-compliance with any Housing Department, Indian Housing Authority, Tribal or Public Housing Authority policy.